-Jared Kushner's Family Owes A Ton Of Money And It Could Become A Problem Soon
+Jared Kushner's Business Owes A Ton Of Money & It Could Be A Problem

 The real estate company owned by Jared Kushner's family owes hundreds of millions in debt for one significant property, according to a new report.
 That same report also claims the debt has "complicated" the family's financial future.
 The news comes from Bloomberg, which interviewed two dozen people for a deep dive into the Kushner family's alleged debt and their efforts to pay it off.
 Kushner Companies declined to comment to Bloomberg.